 Indeed, the average shelf price of each brand was up in September, but it is not enough to overcome the strong brand mix change on non promoted unit sales :

 - BRAND Z (which Shelf Price is generally higher than average) has decreased in the mix of non promoted units by -3.4pts

 - BRAND W (which Shelf Price is generally lower than average) has increased in the mix of non promoted units by +3.0pts

-This is a typical case of consumers trading down, potentially because of the 6.2% shelf price increase of brand Z (which can be caused by price increases and/or a mix effect at product level within brand Z).
-Not only it is an issue for the business but it also creates a false impression that shelf price is overall down.
+This is a typical case of consumers trading down, potentially because of the 6.2% shelf price increase of brand Z. Not only it is an issue for the business but it also creates a false impression that shelf price is overall down.

 Analysing the valorisation is key but it is time consuming, complex and data can be misleading if looked at too quickly.